sleeptoken/zettelkasten/HTML Injection to SSRF via PDF Rendering.md

 after completing the course ,the site offered me a certificate generator to download my certificate.

-## the certificate generator feature
+## The Certificate Generator Feature

 the page will let you enter:
 - Your **name**